In 2016, a study carried out by The Global Burden of Disease revealed that half of the world's population; about 3.58 billion people

 Now, one of the major signs of oral cancer asides from gum pain, sores, liaisons, etc. is tooth decay.

 This is why regular dental checkup is necessary, as a dentist can easily identify when tooth decay or oral challenge goes beyond just that and is oral cancer.

-When a dentist obtains a positive diagnosis of oral cancer, he/she will most likely recommend a biopsy of the infected area and then go further to suggest chemotherapy and radiation.
+obtains a positive diagnosis of oral cancer, he/she will most likely recommend a biopsy of the infected area and then go further to suggest chemotherapy and radiation.